 As the market evolves, so do the rates of compensation across various industries and roles.
 By asking for a raise, you’re acknowledging this dynamic and ensuring your salary aligns with current market trends.
 This not only benefits you, but also helps your organization maintain a competitive edge in attracting and retaining top talent.

 Feeling that you’re fairly compensated can greatly enhance your job satisfaction and loyalty to the company.
 By contrast, feeling underpaid can lead to dissatisfaction and a higher likelihood of looking for opportunities elsewhere.
-By asking for a raise, you’re making an investment in your own job satisfaction and your future with the company.
+By asking for a raise, you’re making an investment in your own job satisfaction and the retention rate of your company.

 Before initiating the conversation about a raise, it’s essential to do your homework and gather relevant information.
 This section will guide you through the crucial steps of evaluating your current compensation, gauging your job performance, and building a solid case for your raise request.